top of page

 Ballacooiley Equestrian Estate History

-From the earliest records dating back to the 1500s, the Broctarge quarterland, today known as Ballacooiley, the Manx name for "the farm of the nook", was occupied by The Gawnes.
-The lands then covered about 100 acres in a narrow strip stretching from the northwest coast of the Island into the middle of Ballaugh, comparatively large by the standards of the day.
+From the earliest records dating back to the 1500s, the Broctarge quarterland, now known as Ballacooiley, the Manx name for "the farm of the nook", was occupied by the Gawnes.
+The lands then covered about 100 acres in a narrow strip stretching from the northwest coast of the Island into the centre of Ballaugh, comparatively large by the standards of the day.

-In 1986, the Hempsall family purchased the Ballacooiley Estate, which covered 250 acres of land primarily used for pig farming.
-The original house was demolished, and the current one was built in its place.
-The land was then sublet to farmers and used for growing Wheat, Barley, Potatoes and Sheep farming until 2015, when the current owners, Mark and Sam Hempsall, transformed it into the Ballacooiley Equestrian Estate, which today covers 172 acres.
+In 1986, the Hempsall family purchased the Ballacooiley Estate, which covered 250 acres and was primarily used for pig farming.
+The original house was demolished, and a new one was built in its place.
+The land was subsequently sublet to farmers for growing wheat, barley, and potatoes, and for sheep farming, until 2015, when the Hempsall family transformed it into the Ballacooiley Equestrian Estate, which now spans 172 acres.

 VC-bg-4.png